-Dr. Chapman is not currently accepting any applications for undergraduate research positions.
+Because Dr. Chapman is leaving Rutgers in summer 2017, she is not accepting any more applications for undergraduate research positions.

 Undergraduates interested in doing supervised research are encouraged to consider the Medical Decision Making Lab.
 Undergraduate research students are assigned to one or more research projects ongoing in the lab, depending on their particular interests.
 Students receive supervision from Dr. Gretchen Chapman and from graduate students.